obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 ##### Plugins

 Nominate your favorite plugin.
-The plugin needs to be on the community store to qualify.
+The plugin needs to be in the community store to qualify.
+Plugins that have won in the past years cannot enter again either (namely, Sliding Panes and Calendar).

 Please provide the following information: